‘Fifty Shades Freed’ Whips Up $40M Opening Weekend As Trilogy Pushes Past $1 Billion At The Box Office

 Fifty Shades Freed whipped up $40 million at the domestic box office during its opening weekend.
 Variety reports that the third movie in the Fifty Shades trilogy is also dominating international markets as well.
-It’s already amassed $50 million in ticket sales outside of The United States.
+It’s already amassed $50 million in ticket sales outside of the United States.

 According to Forbes, this means that the series has earned more than $1 billion worldwide since the premiere of the first movie.
-Fifty Shades of Grey racked up $571 million worldwide while Fifty Shades Darker made a slightly less impressive, $381 million.
+Fifty Shades of Grey racked up $571 million worldwide, while Fifty Shades Darker made a slightly less impressive $381 million.
 The production costs of all three of the movies have amounted to $150 million.

-While many have slammed the movies for being terrible works of film, those box office numbers are still an impressive feat for movies that don’t feature Marvel super-heroes.
+While many have slammed the movies for being terrible works of film, those box office numbers are still an impressive feat for movies that don’t feature Marvel superheroes.

 Based on a series of best-selling erotic books by E.L.
 James, the trilogy chronicles the “relationship” between Christian Grey (Jamie Dornan) and Anastasia Steele (Dakota Johnson).
-In the first movie, Christian, a high-powered billionaire business seduces Anastasia, a naive college student, and introduces her to BDSM and the rest of the story follows the ups and downs of Anastasia’s acceptance of that part of their sex life.
+In the first movie, Christian, a high-powered billionaire businessman seduces Anastasia, a naive college student, and introduces her to BDSM and the rest of the story follows the ups and downs of Anastasia’s acceptance of that part of their sex life.

 The cast of #FiftyShadesFreed graced the carpet of the Paris premiere.
 See the film in theaters everywhere this Friday. https://t.co/PItwn4ZJ0R pic.twitter.com/uik3JBKB8c